libinruan/sync_notion_db/README.md

     - Select the associated workspace where your database resides (e.g., "Libin's Notion").
     - Set the appropriate capabilities; at a minimum, select "Read content."
 Enable "Read/Write" if you want to create new pages or update existing ones.
     - Copy the token from the "Internal Integration Secret" field and click "Save."
-    - In the navigation bar, select the “Access” tab.
+    - In the navigation bar, select the "Access" tab.
     - Search for the top-level pages associated with the database (`Task`).
 In this case, search for the page named `database-test`.
     - Select `database-test` from the search results.